 To make saving your top priority, consider setting up automated, recurring transfers from your bank account directly into your investment account.
 If it’s an investment account, you can even indicate how you want those funds distributed.
 For instance, a certain amount could go right into a specific index fund.
 On the other hand, if you’re using a robo advisor, it should disperse the funds for you automatically (a lot easier).

 Several robo advisors in Canada, including Wealthsimple or Nest Wealth, allow you to schedule automatic deposits into your investment account without any additional fees.
 With a robo advisor like Wealthsimple, you can set up a bi-monthly, month-to-month, or a per week program to deposit money.
 Then you just sit back and watch your wealth grow.
-Here’s a bonus to help you get started: Young and Thrifty readers get an exclusive $50 cash bonus deposited into their account when they open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.
+Here’s a bonus to help you get started: for a limited time, Young & Thrifty readers get an exclusive $50 cash bonus deposited into their account when they open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.

 7. Slash Unnecessary Expenses and Save $10 a Day